opentok/interactive-broadcast-api/README.md

   credential: firebase.credential.cert(serviceAccountCredentials)
 });
 ```
-It also implements the `verifyIdToken` method that verifies an IdToken with firebase
+It implements the `verifyIdToken` method that verifies an IdToken with firebase

 ```javascript
 const verifyIdToken = async (idToken) => {